 What is unique about “The Bogleheads’ Guide to Retirement Planning”?

 This guide follows Bogle’s simple and low-cost investment ways.
 It offers expert advice on managing your money smartly for retirement.
+The founder principles of Bogle’s philosophy are explained in detail, and each chapter provides practical, informative tips to buy a sense of financial confidence and build a comfortable retirement.

 What is the approach of “Retirementology” by Gregory Salsbury?

 “Retirementology” mixes wit with sound money advice.
-It focuses on the mental side of retirement planning, and the value of happiness, and life’s meaning.
+It focuses on the mental side of retirement planning, the value of happiness, and life’s meaning.

 Who should read “More Than Enough” by Mike Piper?